Allergic Reactions to Mosquito Bites

 Skeeter syndrome is an allergic reaction to mosquito bites and can manifest as intense itching, swelling, redness, and even blistering at the bite site.
 In rare cases, individuals might experience systemic reactions like hives, fever, or swollen lymph nodes.
 The severity of the reaction can vary based on an individual’s sensitivity and the number of bites received.

-Managing and Treating Allergic Reactions
+Managing and Treating Allergic Reactions to Mosquito Bites

 Conclusion